soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

     We were able to get cash refunds.
 Now it's credit refunds.
 We had call center, but now they replaced it with chatbots.
     For most people, you won't get human on the line unless you can prove that the situation is really grim, like maybe thefts.

+When people talk about enshittification, they usually talk from a customer perspective.
+But enshittification encompasses much more than that, especially in platform products with multiple stakeholders like the gig work platforms.

+In the case of food delivery, there're 3 stakeholders: the restaurants, the drivers, and the customers.
+Enshittification affects all 3, but it's their execution on drivers that's most concerning and evil because it's outright worker exploitation.

 ## Worker exploitation